Skip to content

 Thanks to the domain name system (DNS), everything on the internet—including email addresses—has two identifying addresses: the domain name address and the IP address.
 And if your IP address has a bad reputation, the chances of successfully delivering a message from that address are lower.

 To establish your IP's credibility, you need to warm up your email account.
-At Mailshake, whenever we're sending to a new list, we start by sending emails in small batches.
-We also avoid sending a high volume of emails in one day or sending emails every day.
+At Mailshake, whenever we were sending to a new list, we started by sending emails in small batches.
+We also avoided sending a high volume of emails in one day or sending emails every day.

 Gradually, as emails are received and opened by active users, the ISP will start to trust your IP, and you can increase the number of emails you send.
 But, of course, you should only send an email when you have something valuable to offer.
 (And make sure your email frequency generally lines up with your industry's standards).